 - Water: At the end of the day, the best option there is.
 Sometimes all you need to do is give your child a glass of chilled water.
 It is refreshing and has few substitutes.

 School followed by tuitions and homework, your child deserves a well-earned rest by the end of the day.
 And nothing is worth a good night’s sleep.
 Don’t let mosquitoes ruin it.
 Mosquito bites are not just irritating but could prove to be dangerous too causing diseases like malaria, dengue, and chikungunya among others.
-A Goodknight Power Activ+ System in the house is always a good idea that will keep the mosquitoes at bay and ensure a sound sleep for your family.
+A Goodknight Neem Agarbatti in the house is always a good idea that will keep the mosquitoes at bay and ensure a sound sleep for your family.